Service Authentication

 OAuth Flow

 DTZ provides automatic OAuth authentication for web applications.
-When unauthenticated users access your service, they are automatically redirected to the DTZ login page and redirected back after successful authentication.
+When unauthenticated users access your service, they are automatically redirected to the DTZ login page and then redirected back after a successful login.

 Using DTZ Authentication in Your Service